 1.)
 Only male bushbucks have horns.
 There horns can reach up to 20 inches long!

 3.)
-The bushbuck are typically nocturnal (awake at night) but can also be seen during the day.
+The bushbuck are typically nocturnal (active at night) but can also be seen during the day (diurnal).

 4.)
 Unlike other antelopes, bushbucks do not tolerate birds that remove insects from its fur.
 As a result, bushbucks are typically covered with ticks.
-Besides diseases transmitted by insects, bushbucks are prone to the viral disease rinderpest.
+Besides diseases transmitted by insects, bushbucks are prone to the viral disease rinderpest (an infectious viral disease of cattle that causes oral erosions, fever, diarrhea, lymphoid necrosis, and high mortality).

 5.)
 The African bushbuck is not a territorial animal and their territories typically overlap with other bushbucks.